Foerster's pair of goals in 45 seconds leads Flyers to key win over Senators

 After Thomas Chabot made it 3-2, Cam York iced the game with an empty-netter.
 He also finished with seven blocked shots.

-With 20 games to go, the Flyers are in third place of the Metropolitan Division.
-They entered Saturday with a 60.8 percent chance to make the playoffs, according to Hockey-Reference.com's probabilities report.
+With 20 games to go, the Flyers hold a playoff spot in third place of the Metropolitan Division.
+They entered Saturday with a 60.8 percent chance to make the postseason, according to Hockey-Reference.com's probabilities report.

+"We need to pick up points at this time of year, especially at home," Scott Laughton, who had an assist and a plus-3 mark, said.
+"To get better at home here is crucial for us."

 Travis Konecny missed a fifth straight game because of an upper-body injury.
 The Flyers' leading scorer is considered day to day.
 The club has stayed afloat in his absence, going 2-3-0.